Alejogb1/job-board/blog-data/regex-with-variables-substitution.md

 id: "regex-with-variables-substitution"
 ---

-Alright alright I see you need some regex variable substitution help that's a classic one honestly I’ve been down that rabbit hole more times than I care to remember and I'm gonna break it down for you like you're a fellow dev who’s been through the coding trenches so let’s get to it
+I see you need some regex variable substitution help that's a classic one honestly I’ve been down that rabbit hole more times than I care to remember and I'm gonna break it down for you like you're a fellow dev who’s been through the coding trenches so let’s get to it

 First off let's clarify what we are even talking about here You've got a regex pattern and you want to plug in some values dynamically usually from variables you have in your code or maybe from user input or even some sort of data source and you want those values to get inserted into the regex before it does its matching or replacing dance Basically your regex string isn't static it's got these little placeholders or areas where you need to do some fancy variable injection and yeah string concatenation can get ugly pretty fast